libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 mutual authentication of the peers.
 The format of the early data is specified in the protobuf definition found in the [Early-data-specification] section.

 The details of the early data message format can be find in [Noise-handshake-payload]

 In the previous versions that do not support this feature, the Noise handshake messages carry an empty field of muxer list in the early data extension.
-When a version that supports this feature talks to an older version which does not support this feature, the multiplexer selection process on the new version runs against an empty list and will return empty multiplexer selection result.
+When a version that supports this feature talks to an older version which does not support this feature, the multiplexer selection process on both peers will generate an empty list and they MUST fall back to the multistream-selection process to ensure backward compatibility.
-In this case, backward compatibility is achieved by falling back to the multistream-selection process.

 ## Security

 The multiplexer list carried in the TLS ALPN extension field is part of the ClientHello message which is not encrypted.
 This feature will expose the supported multiplexers in plain text, but this is not a weakening of security posture.
 In the future when [ECH] is ready the multiplexer info can be protected too.

 The early data in Noise handshake is only sent after the peers establish a shared key, in the second and third handshake messages in the XX pattern.
 So the early data is encrypted and the multiplexer info carried over is protected.
 There is no security weakening in this case either.